davideliason/favorite-books-react-redux-firebase/README.md

 ## To Implement Locally
 1. clone repo
 2. cd into that repo
-3. open terminal and $yarn start
+3. open terminal and $ npm install
+4. $ yarn start